gungorbudak/forest-tuner/README.md

-      --wEnd DECIMAL        Ending value for w (default: 10.0) --bStart DECIMAL      Starting value for b (default: 1.0) --bEnd DECIMAL        Ending value for b (default: 10.0) --muStart DECIMAL     Starting value for mu (default: 0.0) --muEnd DECIMAL       Ending value for mu (default: 0.2) --size INTEGER        Size of w and b values to tune for (default: 10) --minNodes INTEGER    Minimum percentage of nodes in optimal forests overlapping with terminal nodes in prize file to consider as a solution (default: 60)
+      --wEnd DECIMAL        Ending value for w (default: 10.0) --bStart DECIMAL      Starting value for b (default: 1.0) --bEnd DECIMAL        Ending value for b (default: 10.0) --muStart DECIMAL     Starting value for mu (default: 0.01) --muEnd DECIMAL       Ending value for mu (default: 0.05) --size INTEGER        Size of w and b values to tune for (default: 5) --minNodes INTEGER    Minimum percentage of nodes in optimal forests overlapping with terminal nodes in prize file for adding the solution to data file (default: 60) --processes INTEGER   Number of processes to use in parallel (default: 64) --outputsName STRING  Name of the outputs directory in the given working directory (default: outputs)
+      --dataPath FILE       Absolute path to data file (default: ./forest-tuner- data.tsv)
-      --processes INTEGER   Number of processes to use in parallel (default: 64) --logPath FILE        Absolute path to log file (default: ./forest- tuner.log)
+      --logPath FILE        Absolute path to log file (default: ./forest- tuner.log)